TheBIMsider/bcfsleuth/README.md

 ## Testing

-BCFSleuth has been tested with:
+**BCFSleuth has been successfully tested with:**

-- BCF 2.0 and BCF 2.1 frimats
+- BCF 2.0 and BCF 2.1 formats
 - Complex BCF files with extensive comment threads
-- Large files with 100+ topics
+- Large files with 100+ topics (tested up to 103 topics)
+- Various BCF format variations and edge cases

-BCFSleuth expected performace:
+**BCFSleuth expected performance:**

-- Support for BCF authoring tools that can export BCF 2.0 or 2.1
+- Support for any BCF authoring tools that export BCF 2.0 or 2.1
 - Complex BCF files with extensive comment threads
-- Extra Large files with 1000+ topics
+- Extra large files with 1000+ topics
-- Various BCF format variations and edge cases
+- Custom status taxonomies and non-standard BCF variations

 ## License